Edward H. Stiles: Career

-In 1863, Stiles was elected as representative in the Iowa House of Representatives for the 1864 session.
+In 1863, Stiles was elected as representative in the Iowa House of Representatives, representing District 10, for the 1864 session.
 In 1865, Stiles was elected to the Iowa Senate, serving in the 1866 session but ultimately resigned in 1866 after his nomination to the Republican State Convention as reporter for the Supreme Court.
 He was the first elected to the position of reporter of the Supreme Court.
 He served in the role until 1875.
 Stiles published with Thomas F. Withrow four volumes of Digest of Decisions of the Supreme Court of Iowa, a history of the Supreme Court from territorial days to the date of publication, from 1874 to 1879.

 In 1883, Stiles ran as a Republican for the U.S. Congress, but lost to James B. Weaver.
 Stiles worked as a local attorney for Chicago, Burlington and Quincy Railroad and Chicago, Rock Island and Pacific Railroad for about twenty years.
 In 1886, Stiles moved to Kansas City, Missouri.
 He then worked as a law partner with ex-Governor Thomas T. Crittenden.
 He also practiced law with Judge H. C. McDougal.
 In 1892, Stiles was appointed as master in chancery for the United States District Court for the Western District of Missouri.
 In 1894, Stiles was appointed as special master of the Atchison, Topeka and Santa Fe Railway, St. Louis–San Francisco Railway and the Atlantic and Pacific Railroad.
 He retired in 1911 from practicing law and moved to Pasadena, California.
 Stiles prepared and published Recollections and Sketches of Notable Lawyers and Public Men of Early Iowa in 1916.